Gira de Golf Profesional Mexicana

 The Gira de Golf Profesional Mexicana (GGPM, English: Professional Golf Tour of Mexico) is a professional golf tour for men based in Mexico.
 The tour was formed in 2017.
 GGPM events are 54-hole tournaments with 36 hole cuts.
 The tour also conducts an annual qualifying school and a no-cut championship tournament.
-The GGPM provided opportunities in 2020 for PGA Tour Latinoamérica players when the COVID-19 pandemic shut down the tour.

 In December 2022, the Official World Golf Ranking announced that the GGPM would receive world ranking points from the start of 2023.